pete2fiddy/Logistical-Kernel-Density-Estimation/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=k(x)&space;=&space;\frac{1}{\sqrt{2\pi&space;h^2}}&space;e^{-\frac{\|x\|^2}{2h^2}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?k(x)&space;=&space;\frac{1}{\sqrt{2\pi&space;h^2}}&space;e^{-\frac{\|x\|^2}{2h^2}}" title="k(x) = \frac{1}{\sqrt{2\pi h^2}} e^{-\frac{\|x\|^2}{2h^2}}" /></a>

 Where h is a bandwidth parameter that controls the extent to which more distant points influence the density estimate.

+KDEs tend to suffer in high dimensions due to the curse of dimensionality.
+Primarily, they suffer because as the number of dimensions increase, the euclidian norm of an arbitrary point grows significantly.
+This results in kernel outputs in the KDE that are incredibly small, or even zero, if a kernel with finite support is used.

 ## Our Approach